-In February, we will give a training course Science communication at the Graduate School for Animal Science in Wageningen.
-In such workshops, we are used to show some really good examples, in a field related to that of the attendants.
-So in this course for PhD’s, we might take the excellent work that is being done by the group Your wild life a group of biologists, science communicators, students and citizens based at the North Carolina State University in Raleigh.
+In our workshops, we are used to show really good examples of science communication, in fields related to that of the attendants.
+One of my examples is the website, citizen science and organisation of Your wild life, a group of biologists, science communicators, students and citizens based at the North Carolina State University in Raleigh.
 Why is this excellent, in our eyes?

 1. They have a really clear and intriguing “core message” and mission: ‘Bacteria and animals that exist right under our noses, from the surface of our skin to our backyards, are just as interesting as those found in tropical forests.
 But surprisingly, these familiar places where we spend our everyday lives have been so little studied.’
 ‘Your Wildlife’ aims to change that.